HsharmaCoding/9-React-Axios-API-Call/README.md

-# Show the user list from the api using axios library.
+# Show the user list from the API using Axios library.
 1. Install the below axios package to make the api call
     > npm i axios
 2. Following open API is being used to fetch the user list.